-Bursitis can arise from a bacterial infection as well.
-Due to the close proximity of certain bursa to the skin, bacteria can enter your body through an open wound or puncture and infect the bursa.
-In relation to this, those who have weakened immune systems caused by conditions such as HIV/AIDS or lupus have an increased risk of bursitis.
+Bursitis can also arise from a bacterial infection; Due to the close proximity of certain bursa to the skin, bacteria can enter your body through an open wound or puncture and infect the bursa.
+Those who have weakened immune systems caused by conditions have HIV/AIDS or lupus have an increased risk of bursitis.

 How to Tell if You Have Bursitis

 The most significant indicator of bursitis is pain in the affected joint area, such as the pointy end of your elbow.
-In addition, the area may hurt if pressure is applied, even if it’s very little.
+The area may hurt if pressure is applied, even if it’s very little.
 You may also notice redness and swelling.
 If the situation worsens rapidly, you may not even be able to move your joint at all.5

-Bursitis can strike anywhere at the most unexpected time, making it a major inconvenience especially since it can hamper your ability to perform your work to your fullest capacity.
+Bursitis can strike suddenly and unexpectedly, making it a major inconvenience that can hamper your ability to perform your daily work or tasks.
 If you develop bursitis, one of the first treatment options you have to follow is resting the affected area.
 This means that you should not do any strenuous activities, because they can damage the bursa further.
-Applying ice packs may help quicken the healing as well.6
+Applying ice packs may help speed up the healing process.6

-In addition, this guide will introduce you to other ways to deal with bursitis.
+This guide will introduce you to methods to deal with bursitis.
 There are specific exercises for commonly affected areas, such as the knee, ankle and shoulder, that can help prevent inflammation from occurring.
 You will also learn the best foods you can eat to help reduce your risk of bursitis.